anvee24/Demo-Class/README.md

 # Demo-Class
-A demo for git and github class.
+A demo for git and github class..